Ciaran1981/geospatial-learn/README.rst

 Geospatial-learn was originally written by Dr Ciaran Robb, University of Leicester.
 The functionality was written as part of various research projects involving Earth observation & geo-spatial data.

 Geospatial-learn is currently written and maintained by Ciaran Robb and John Roberts.
-The module is at a very early stage at present and there is more material wrtten that has yet to be added (including docs!).
+The module is at a very early stage at present and there is more material wrtten that has yet to be added.

 Help and Support
 ----------------